OnroerendErfgoed/atramhasis/docs/source/demo.rst

     $ dump_rdf development.ini

-Almost done!
-All we need now are some frontend dependencies:
+6. All we need now are some frontend dependencies:

 .. code-block:: bash

     $ cd atramhasis_demo/static
     $ npm install

-Finally, we can start our server.
-Return to the root of your project repo and run pserve:
+7. Run server

 .. code-block:: bash

     $ cd ../..
     # start server
     $ pserve development.ini

 The Atramhasis demo instance is now running on your localhost at port 6543.
 To reach it, open your browser and surf to the address `<http://localhost:6543>`_.